Joshua 3:1-4:24 ~ Luke 14:7-35 ~ Psalm 80:1-19 ~ Proverbs 12:27-28

 So, if you're not a K-LOVE listener, I want to encourage you to please find your local station and give this ministry some time to work in your heart and life!
 I have a hunch you'll soon realize how K-LOVE can redeem the time in your car significantly.
 You can find your local K-LOVE radio station by simply typing in your zip code at this link: https://www.klove.com/.
 Also, you can easily listen to K-LOVE online at klove.com or on iTunes under their Radio tab, then select "Religious" category, then K-LOVE.

 If you are a K-LOVE listener, I do want to encourage you to please consider supporting their ministry.
-They have been doing their Spring Pledge Drive this past week and I encourage you to please make a monthly pledge if you are not doing so already?
+They have been doing their Spring Pledge Drive recently and I encourage you to please make a monthly pledge if you are not doing so already?
 Will you join me in making a gift of $10 (or more) each month to K-LOVE?
 You can even make a monthly pledge, one-time gift, or pledge of prayer support right now at this link: https://www.klove.com/.
 Thank you so much for your support of K-LOVE!

 Please join us in memorizing and meditating on two verses of Scripture today: ""Salt is good, but if it loses its saltiness, how can it be made salty again?
 It is fit neither for the soil nor for the manure pile; it is thrown out.
 "He who has ears to hear, let him hear."
 Luke 14:34-35 NIV